guilhemmarchand/trackme/docs/configuration.rst

    - Once a priority is defined for an entity in its collection, this value is always preserved upon iterations of TrackMe jobs or update operations
    - If a collection is reset by an admin, the priority value that was assigned is lost and will be replaced by the system affected priority value

-TrackMe does not provide third party integration to define the priority, especially because this would be very likely highly dependending on every single user context..
+TrackMe does not provide third party integration to define the priority, especially because this would be very likely highly depending on every single user context..

 However, because TrackMe relies on KVstore based lookups, it is very straightforward to create your own workflow to enrich and define the entities priority level from any other data you have in Splunk such as a CMDB lookup or Enterprise Security Assets.

-*For example, you could define the following scheduled report that updates the priority based on hird party enrichment:*
+*For example, you could define the following scheduled report that updates the priority based on third party enrichment:*

 ::